LoreBear/Lorenzo-Portfolio/projects/dei-projects/dei-dashboard-emea/README.md

 ## Core Organizational Findings

 ### 1. Representation Attrition Paradox

-- **What the data shows:** Female representation: 33.9% of workforce; Female attrition rate: 20.4% (33% higher than male attrition rate of 15.3%); Attrition ratio (Female/Male): 1.33
+* **What the data shows:** Female representation: 33.9% of workforce; Female attrition rate: 20.4%; Male attrition rate: 15.3%; Attrition ratio (Female/Male): 1.33
-- **Psychologist's Take:** The disproportionate attrition rate among female employees despite their substantial workforce representation suggests systemic barriers to retention that transcend simple headcount metrics.
+* **Psychologist's Take:** The disproportionate attrition rate among female employees despite their substantial workforce representation suggests systemic barriers to retention that transcend simple headcount metrics.
 As Ely (1995) found in her study of gender parity in professional firms, "the persistence of gender differences in advancement and retention indicates that organizational practices, not individual characteristics, drive disparities."
 The 1.33 attrition ratio indicates that for every male employee who leaves, 1.33 female employees exit — a disparity that compounds representation gaps over time.
 This pattern aligns with Kanter's (1977) theory of tokenism, where underrepresented groups experience heightened visibility and performance pressures that can increase turnover intentions.
 The intervention must address not just recruitment but the organizational climate that drives disproportionate exit rates among female talent.

 ### 2. Representation Decline Trend

-- **What the data shows:** Representation Change (2020 to 2023): Female: -0.6 percentage points; Ethnic Minority: -1.1 percentage points; Employees with Disability: +0.0 percentage points; LGBTQ+: +0.0 percentage points
+* **What the data shows:** Representation Change (2020 to 2023): Female: -0.6 percentage points; Ethnic Minority: -1.1 percentage points; Employees with Disability: +0.0 percentage points; LGBTQ+: +0.0 percentage points
-- **Psychologist's Take:** The negative trajectory in both female and ethnic minority representation over a three-year period signals deteriorating organizational inclusivity, as these trends compound existing underrepresentation.
+* **Psychologist's Take:** The negative trajectory in both female and ethnic minority representation over a three-year period signals deteriorating organizational inclusivity, as these trends compound existing underrepresentation.
 According to Nishii (2013), "the climate for inclusion encompasses employees' perceptions of being valued for their uniqueness while belonging to the organization," and declining representation often reflects erosion of this climate.
 The -1.1 pp decline in ethnic minority representation is particularly concerning given the established link between diverse leadership and organizational performance (Herring, 2009).
 These trends suggest that despite potential diversity initiatives, the organization is experiencing net loss in key demographic groups, indicating that inflow (hiring) does not offset outflow (attrition) or that progression barriers prevent advancement.
 The data limitation showing 0.0% for disability and LGBTQ+ representation warrants immediate data collection improvement to enable accurate analysis of these critical dimensions.

 ### 3. Compensation Equity Gap

-- **What the data shows:** Average Male Salary: 63643 currency units; Average Female Salary: 58623 currency units; Gender Pay Gap: 5020 currency units; Gender Pay Gap Percentage: 7.9%
+* **What the data shows:** Average Male Salary: 63643 currency units; Average Female Salary: 58623 currency units; Gender Pay Gap: 5020 currency units; Gender Pay Gap Percentage: 7.9%
-- **Psychologist's Take:** The 7.9% gender pay gap favoring males represents a significant equity concern that, when compounded over careers, creates substantial lifetime earnings disparities.
+* **Psychologist's Take:** The 7.9% gender pay gap favoring males represents a significant equity concern that, when compounded over careers, creates substantial lifetime earnings disparities.
 As Blau & Kahn (2017) demonstrated in their comprehensive analysis, "while measurable characteristics explain a portion of the gender wage gap, a significant residual remains attributable to factors such as discrimination and unobserved productivity differences."
 The gap persists despite controlling for role and experience in the dataset, suggesting structural biases in compensation systems.
 This finding aligns with Castilla's (2008) concept of "performance reward bias," where access to high-visibility assignments — often informally allocated — becomes a primary determinant of long-term compensation trajectory.
 The 5,020 currency unit difference translates to meaningful disparities in purchasing power, retirement savings, and economic security that require systematic audit and correction rather than superficial adjustments.

 ---

 ## Visual Analysis and Organizational Diagnostics

+---

 ### Gender Distribution Across Divisions

 ![Gender distribution by division](chart_gender_division.png)

 **What the data shows**
-- Total Employees: 10000
 - Female Representation: 33.9%
 - Male Representation: 66.1%
 - Ethnic Minority Representation: 29.1%